Icinga/ansible-collection-icinga/doc/role-icingaweb2/module-vspheredb.md

-## Module Vspheredb
+## Module vSphereDB

-The module Icinga Vspheredb provides
+> [!WARNING]
+> This module can only be installed from source as it has not been packaged yet.
+> Therefore, `git` is a needed dependency to be present on the target system.
+> The role will then install `vspheredb` and its dependency `incubator`.

 ## Configuration

-The general module parameter like `enabled` and `source` can be applied here.
+The general module parameter like `enabled` can be applied here.

 For every config file, create a dictionary with sections as keys and the parameters as values.
 For all parameters please check the [module documentation](https://icinga.com/docs/icinga-vsphere-integration/latest/doc/01-Installation/)